CHARLOTTE WATER WORKS - VEST STATION

 The two story height of the entry is in sharp contrast to the long, low

-it is fenced against intrusion; no entry to the porch of the building is
+that it is fenced against intrusion; no entry to the porch of the building

-light above the door has a similar grate with chevron design.
-The name
+above the door has a similar grate with chevron design.
+The name plaque

-plaque announces this is "Vest Station, Charlotte Water Works, Water
+announces this is "Vest Station, Charlotte Water Works, Water Purification

-Purification Plant" in raised bronze letters.
-The indented date panel is an
+Plant" in raised bronze letters.
+The indented date panel is an octagon with

-octagon with raised bronze letters forming "1938" centered high above the
+raised bronze letters forming "1938" centered high above the double door.

-double door.
-Originally, two fish pools flanked the sidewalk leading to the
+Originally, two fish pools flanked the sidewalk leading to the steps of the

 The 1939 section has six bays in its long, low portion and three bays in